Our Partners

 HiFiBiO Partnership

 In June 2021, FibroGen exclusively licensed all product candidates in HiFiBiO Therapeutics’ Galectin-9 program, obtaining sole rights to develop and commercialize products worldwide.
 FibroGen also obtained an exclusive option to two other HiFiBiO programs, and subsequently exercised one of its exclusive options licensing all product candidates in HiFiBiO’s CCR8 program.
-This transformative partnership enables up to two INDs in 2023, expanding our development pipeline in FibroGen’s core research areas.
+This transformative partnership enables up to two INDs, expanding our oncology development pipeline in FibroGen’s core research areas.